Steering Committee on Human-Animal Interactions (SCHAI)

 - Identify initiatives and create a tactical plan that will

 - Foster a better understanding of the characteristics of different types of human-animal relationships encountered by veterinarians practicing within the profession, and

 - Promote the veterinarian’s role in supporting good human-animal relationships and communicating expectations for those relationships outside of the profession.

-The Committee has four members with broad perspectives and expertise within the human-animal interactions field.
-These individuals represent the three aspects of the human-animal bond, as follows, with attention to domestic and non-domestic species:
+Membership—The Steering Committee will be elected by the Board of Directors and shall comprise four members with broad perspectives and expertise within the human-animal bond field.
+To maximize coverage and balance, these individuals will represent the three aspects of the human-animal bond (impact on the animal, impact on the human, and the attachment between humans and animals) with attention to both domestic and non-domestic species: